Thorinwasher/BlockUtil/README.md

     <scope>provided</scope>
 </dependency>
 ```
 And you need to of course add the project as a dependency or a soft dependency in your `plugin.yml` (Shading is not supported).
-This is how you use the API:
+This is how you use access the API:
 ```java
 @Override
 public void onEnable(){